braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/ios/sdk_integration.md

 Before you can start using Braze in your Unity scripts, you'll need to import the plugin files to your Unity project.

->  As of Braze Unity SDK v1.5.0, Braze’s Unity plugins require Unity 5.
-See the [CHANGELOG](https://github.com/Appboy/appboy-unity-sdk/blob/master/CHANGELOG.md#150) for more information.

 ## Initial SDK Setup

 Follow the below instructions to get Braze running in your Unity application.
 If you are transitioning from a manual integration, please read the instructions on [Transitioning From a Manual to an Automated Integration][5].

 ### Step 1: Importing the Braze Unity Package

-As of SDK v.1.8.0, the native Unity functionality, iOS libraries and Android libraries for Braze's Unity plugin are bundled as a Unity package.
+Native Unity functionality, iOS libraries and Android libraries for Braze's Unity plugin are bundled as a Unity package.

 1. To import the provided Braze Unity package into your project, download the package associated with the [most recent SDK release][16].
 There are two options:
 	- `Appboy.unitypackage`